+The fee a company pays while applying for a sponsor licence depends on the size and the type of the organisation.
 The size and the type of the organisation will also determine how much you need to pay for your candidates’ immigration skills charge when you sponsor them under the Skilled Worker route.

 Simply put, an organisation qualifies as a small organisation if two of the following criteria apply:

-- The aggregate turnover per fiscal year is not more than £10.2 million net (or £12.2 million gross)
+- The aggregate turnover per fiscal year is not more than £10.2 million net (or £12.2 million gross);

-- The aggregate balance sheet total per given fiscal year is not more than £5.1 million net (or £6.1 million gross)
+- The aggregate balance sheet total per given fiscal year is not more than £5.1 million net (or £6.1 million gross);

-- The aggregate number of employees is not more than 50
+- The aggregate number of employees is not more than 50.

 There are also some other circumstances when you can pay a small organisation fee to apply if you: